Skip to content

 Exercising with a friend in the park, or keeping fit with a running partner

-Exercising with your friend
+Exercising with a friend

 You have probably heard that exercising with a companion is a major key to fitness and weight loss success: it’s also the basis of my profession as a personal trainer